 Seems obvious, so why do I bother with this?

-Well, I am spurred on by my own painful learning, especially when trying to manage in a cross-cultural environment.
+Well, I am spurred on by my own painful learning, especially when trying to manage in a cross-cultural workplace.
 I found myself dismissing the views of others and experiencing some very hard lessons as a result.
 I have also worked with CEO’s that suffer from the same self-delusion and seen the unfortunate, and avoidable, consequences.

 The Nature of Truth